NLT (band): History

 They were signed by Chris Stokes to his TUG Entertainment label in 2006.
-On March 13, 2007, they released their debut single, "That Girl".
+On March 13, 2007, they released their debut single, That Girl.
 The following month they opened (with Chantelle Paige) for the Pussycat Dolls.
 The group's song "Heartburn", produced by The Underdogs, was included on the soundtrack of the 2007 film Bratz: The Movie.

 NLT's second single, "She Said, I Said (Time We Let Go)", was produced by Timbaland and released on August 21, 2007.
 It peaked at #65 on the Billboard Pop 100.
 On December 18, 2007, they released a Christmas single, "Silent Night".
 In 2008, they performed in the Johnny Wright-organized Bandemonium tour which included other boy bands Menudo and V Factory and was less than successful.

-On April 15, 2008, NLT's third single, "Karma", was released as a digital download.
+On April 15, 2008, NLT's third single, Karma, was released as a digital download.
 They planned to release their album Not Like Them in the summer of 2007, but the release was pushed back and ultimately cancelled.
-In April 2009, Travis confirmed that the group had dissolved.
+In April 2009, Garland confirmed that the group had dissolved.